 8 – “You laugh at polytheists, but you have no problem believing in a Triune God.”

 I don’t laugh at anyone except fundy atheists who spread funny misinformation.
 Polytheists have as much right to be heard as we do.
 That doesn’t mean they’re right, but that’s not what this list is implying.
 It’s saying we laugh at those who have a different view than we do for no other reason than because they hold a different view.
 This shouldn’t be done.
-An explanation for the trinity can be found in link 1 below.
+Also, polytheism is in no way similar to the Trinity.
+Ironically, whilst condemning fundamentalism our writer adopts a similar kind of simple-minded thinking here.
+More on the Trinity can be found in link 1 below.

 7 – “Your face turns purple when you hear of the “atrocities” attributed to Allah, but you don’t even flinch when hearing about how God/Jehovah slaughtered all the babies of Egypt in “Exodus” and ordered the elimination of entire ethnic groups in “Joshua” including women, children, and trees!”

 Don’t even flinch?
 I have many times when reading the Biblical texts.
 One should flinch or question when presented with a troubling verse.
-But the difference between many skeptics and I is the depth of research I do to find an explanation.
-For some an argument of outrage is enough, but an initial emotional response isn’t a strong argument.
-I need to find why.
-War is never black and white, but that’s exactly how the skeptics picture Biblical accounts.
-I’ll likely address the above in future posts.
+But the difference between many skeptics and well-informed Christians is the depth of research they do to find an explanation.
+For some, an argument of outrage is enough, but initial emotional response isn’t a strong argument.
+We need to find why.
+War is never black and white, but that’s exactly how skeptics picture Biblical accounts.

 6 – “You laugh at Hindu beliefs that deify humans, and Greek claims about gods sleeping with women, but you have no problem believing that the Holy Spirit impregnated Mary, who then gave birth to a man-god who got killed, came back to life and then ascended into the sky.”